 University accommodation in Ireland

-There are several types of student housing on campus.
+There are several types of student housing on campus in Ireland.

 Indeed, you can have a shared room or a private room with either a private or shared bathroom.
 Most rooms have a kitchen that is shared by four to eight students, and sometimes food is served on the campus.